1980 Indian general election

-General elections were held in India on 3 and 6 January 1980 to elect the members of the 7th Lok Sabha.
-The Janata Party alliance came into power in the 1977 general elections amidst public anger with the Indian National Congress (INC) and the Emergency.
+General elections were held in India on 3 and 6 January 1980 to elect the members of the seventh Lok Sabha.
+The Janata Party alliance came into power in the 1977 general elections amidst public anger with the Indian National Congress (R) and the Emergency.
 However, its position was weak; the loose coalition barely held on to a majority with only 295 seats in the Lok Sabha and never quite had a firm grip on power.
-Bharatiya Lok Dal leaders Charan Singh and Jagjivan Ram, who had quit the INC, were members of the Janata alliance but were at loggerheads with Prime Minister Morarji Desai.
-The tribunals the government had set up to investigate human rights abuses during the Emergency appeared vindictive.
+Bharatiya Lok Dal leaders Charan Singh and Jagjivan Ram, who had quit the Congress, were members of the Janata alliance but were at loggerheads with Prime Minister Morarji Desai.